NBA Rumors: Lakers Not Interested in Jason Kidd, Stephen A. Smith Says

 — Hoops Rumors (@HoopsRumors) March 24, 2019

-The 46-year-old Kidd, who played 19 season in the NBA, was inducted into the Basketball Hall of Fame in 2018.
+The 46-year-old Kidd, who played 19 seasons in the NBA, was inducted into the Basketball Hall of Fame in 2018.
 He was named coach of the Brooklyn Nets in 2013, immediately after his retirement as a player, and coached the team for just one season.
 In a rare move, Kidd was traded to the Milwaukee Bucks in 2014.
 After an up-and-down tenure, Kidd was fired in early 2018.

-The Lakers currently have a 32-41 record, per ESPN, including a 2-8 record in their last ten games, and the team has been eliminated from playoff contention.
+The Lakers currently have a 32-41 record, per ESPN, including a 2-8 record in their last 10 games, and the team has been eliminated from playoff contention.
 In James’ first year in Los Angeles, the team has suffered from injuries, the inability to add a second veteran star, and a lack of development among their young players.
 The team was also hurt by its high-profile pursuit of New Orleans’ Anthony Davis, in which most of its youngest players were mentioned in frequent trade rumors, although no trade ultimately took place.